 This article explains how High-bandwidth Digital Content Protection (HDCP) operates within a TesiraLUX system.

 TesiraLUX does not currently support playback of HDCP content.
-However, the TesiraLUX IDH-1 EDID specifically asserts the lack of HDCP support, which generally eliminates potential issues with sources that try to use HDCP when it is not strictly required (like Mac computers).
+However, the TesiraLUX IDH-1 specifically asserts no HDCP support, which generally eliminates potential issues with sources that try to use HDCP when it is not strictly required.
+For example, Mac computers will still operate and play protected content but only at SD resolutions.

 TesiraLUX will support the playback of HDCP in the future with a firmware update.
-Biamp is implementing the HDCP Professional specification before globally supporting HDCP.
 Please check back for more information after the update is released.

 What is HDCP?